 North America (East Coast)

-Using Compute Engine allows you to place your bidding logic close to other Cloud Platform services that can be used to augment your bidding logic.
+Using Compute Engine allows you to place your bidding logic close to other Google Cloud services that can be used to augment your bidding logic.

 Benefit from all of the standard Compute Engine features, including: